12 Family Traditions to Start This Christmas Season

 Buy Gifts for Less Fortunate kids

 I love this as well.
 There are so many kids who don’t get to celebrate Christmas the way most kids do.
 This is an awesome way to teach kids to have a giving heart and for them to learn that Christmas really is about giving.
 There are many ways to give back.
-The malls usually have Angel Trees.
-Many local stores have boxes for Toys for Tots.
-Search out your local charities to find places to give.
+Many local stores and businesses have boxes for Toys for Tots or simply search out your local charities or churches to find places to give.

 Go on a Christmas vacation